dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

 ![LoggedIn State](https://cdn.auth0.com/blog/drupal/loggedinstate.png)
 _LoggedIn State_

 Oh, snap!
 That's all?
 Is it that simple?
 Yes it is!
+You can check out the [source code](https://github.com/auth0-blog/drupal-auth0-app) for reference.

 ## Conclusion